PictoricPuppy/write_a_data_scientist_post/README.md

   Readme - Project description

-  Jupyter notebook - Code used for the analysis.
+  ESantamaria_blogpost.ipynb - Jupyter notebook with the code used for the analysis.

-  csv files collection - Data used for the analysis.
+  stack-overflow-developer-survey-19-20-21-22 - Data used for the analysis.
 Extracted from the Stackoverflow survey years 2019, 2020, 2021 and 2022.

+  Developers_and_Screwdrivers.me - Final blog

 4. How to Interact with your project